PEOPLE Explains: The Surprising Old Hollywood Connections of Emily Ratajkowski's New Husband

 Bear-McClard’s dad is an artist who moved to New York after graduating from the San Fransisco Art Institute.

 “Michael was a teen rebel in the 60’s and decided he was an artist and graduated with honors from San Fransisco Art Institute and moved to New York,” Peter McClard, Bear-McClard’s uncle, tells PEOPLE.
 “He is an amazing artist.
-Some time in the 70’s he met Liza Bear and though they never married, the Bohemians that they were, they had Sebastian.”
+Some time in the ’70s he met Sebastian’s future mother, Liza Bear, a filmmaker and co-founder of Avalanche, an art magazine”

 Michael McClard currently has art on display at the Baahng Gallery in New York.